sfaist/docs/api-reference/mappings.md

 ```

 This example assumes `product.attributes` is an array.
 It joins the array into a string, converts it to lowercase, and then matches against the choices to determine the `productType`.

-By using these advanced features, you can create powerful and flexible mappings that can handle a wide variety of data transformation scenarios.